Nahariya: Schools and public institutions

 According to the CBS, Nahariya has 22 schools with 7,541 students, which are divided into 15 elementary schools with 4,074 students, and 7 middle and high schools with 3,467 students.
 In 2001, high school (12th grade) matriculation rate in the city was 56.5%.

 Nahariya Hospital, located on the outskirts of Nahariya, three kilometers (3 km) from the city center, serves half a million residents of the western Galilee, from Karmiel to the coast.
 During the 2006 Lebanon War, the hospital was hit by rocket fire that destroyed an outer wall and eight rooms.

+Voting Patterns

+In the 2022 election, 57 percent of voters in Nahariya voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 40 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.5 percent voted for the Arab parties.